BukiOffor/alephZero-api/README.md

 # ALEPH-API

-A Python Api that interacts with the Aleph Zero blockchain
+A Python Api that interacts with the Aleph Zero blockchain.
+This Api includes transfering of azero, signing of statements, verification of signed statements and many more.

 ## CHALLENGE CATEGORY
 ### TOOLING / INFRASTRUCTURE